Tholdrim/Tibia-Results/README.md

 ## Prerequisites

 TibiaResults requires the [.NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) platform to run.
-If you intend to run the program under Windows, all you need to do is download the appropriate version of the .NET runtime and binaries from the [Releases](https://github.com/Tholdrim/TibiaResults/releases) feed.
-Otherwise you will have to download the SDK and build the application yourself.
+If you intend to run the program on Windows, download the appropriate version of the .NET runtime and binaries from the [Releases](https://github.com/Tholdrim/TibiaResults/releases) feed.
+Otherwise, you will have to download the SDK and build the application yourself.

 ## Usage